carrefinho/forager/docs/build-guide.md

       - Apply solder around the perimeter; flux is recommended.
       - Remove the protective tape.
    - ***OPTIONAL*** - Battery Connector
-      - It is recommended to solder these with a hot plate or hot air, since the two mounting pads are difficult to reach an iron and if not soldered properly, the connector may lift off the board entirely when removing the battery.
+      - It is recommended to solder these with a hot plate or hot air, since the two mounting pads are difficult to reach with an iron and if not soldered properly, the connector may lift off the board entirely when removing the battery.
       - Tin one of the mounting pads (the wider ones), place the connector, make sure the electrical pads are lined up and reheat that pad again from the opening side.
       - Solder the other mounting pad and the electrical pads.
    - Battery without connector